AndyStubbs/django-vue-chess/README.md

 # Django-Vue Chess App

 ## Overview
-The **Django-Vue Chess App** is a feature-rich, web-based chess platform designed for both casual players and enthusiasts.
-The application integrates Django for backend management and Vue.js for a dynamic, interactive frontend.
-Users can engage in chess games against AI bots or other players, manage their accounts, and save game history for analysis.
+The **Django-Vue Chess App** is a web-based chess website.
+The website integrates Django for backend management and Vue.js for a dynamic, interactive frontend.
+Users can engage in chess games against AI bots.
+It's not complete but does have a working chess game and includes a sandbox of UI components I built for practice.
+Also has login/registration and session authentication via JWT and a REST API.

 ### AI Bots
 - **Randy**: A beginner-friendly bot that makes completely random moves, ideal for kids or absolute